Where the Boys Are: Development

 Joe Pasternak bought the film rights to the novel, which originally was known as Unholy Spring, even before it was published.
 He assigned George Wells to write the script.
 MGM paid $100,000 for the rights.

 "There isn't a gat, knife, or marijuana cigarette in the whole thing", said Pasternak.
 "These are good students.
 We'll use our young contract players, such as George Hamilton, Joe Cronin, Denny Miller, Alfredo Sadel, Bill Smith, Russ Tamblyn, Luana Patten, Maggie Pierce, Carmen Phillips, and Nancy Walters; then get one star to head the cast."
 Natalie Wood, who had just made All the Fine Young Cannibals for MGM, was mentioned as a possible star at one stage.

 MGM eventually persuaded the book's author to change the title from Unholy Spring to Where the Boys Are.

 Henry Levin was signed to direct.
 The first two stars confirmed for the movie were George Hamilton and Yvette Mimieux.
 Paula Prentiss was cast despite never having made a movie.
-Connie Francis also made her movie debut (although she had previously done voice work in Jamboree! and Rock Rock Rock!).
+Connie Francis also made her film debut (although she had previously done voice work in Jamboree! and Rock Rock Rock!).
 This marked the first of three films starring Francis which featured "boys" in the title.
-The other two were Follow The Boys and When The Boys Meet The Girls.
+The other two were Follow The Boys and When The Boys Meet the Girls.
 Jim Hutton had just been signed to MGM.

+Joseph Pasternak had reportedly been considering Jane Fonda for the role of Merritt, but Levin recommended Dolores Hart and she wound up being cast.

 The novel contained a section where the students raise money to ship arms to Fidel Castro for his revolution in Cuba.
 Pasternak decided to remove this.
 "The author was very sympathetic to Castro", said Pasternak.
 "Politics does not belong in entertainment.
 As actors or writers or movie makers of any sort, we have a right to our political preferences.
 But that is why we have secret ballots...
 We felt that the only revolution these youngsters should be involved in was their personal revolution."

-George Hamilton got a bit part for his friend Sean Flynn in the movie.
+George Hamilton got a bit part for his friend Sean Flynn in the film.

+Shooting

 Hamilton claims to have improvised the scene in which he wrote a question mark in the sand next to Dolores Hart.
 He firmly believed he was making a "little nothing of a film" and did not enjoy the shoot.
-The film also featured the screen debut, in an unaccredited role, by former Miss Ohio and Elvis Presley consort Kathy Gabriel.
+The film also featured the screen debut, in an uncredited role, by former Miss Ohio and Elvis Presley consort Kathy Gabriel.

 The opening sequence was narrated by veteran voice-over artist Paul Frees.
-Frees is best known for his work on Disneyland attractions, such as The Haunted Mansion and Pirates Of The Caribbean.
+Frees is best known for his work on Disneyland attractions, such as The Haunted Mansion and Pirates of the Caribbean.

+Levin reportedly developed a crush on Hart during filming.
+"All I know is I got a lot of close ups," wrote Hart later.
+The success of the film led to MGM signing Hart to a four picture contract.